googleapis/google-cloud-cpp/README.md

 #### CentOS

 The default compiler on CentOS doesn't fully support C++11.
 We need to upgrade the compiler and other development tools.
-In this instructions, we use `g++-7` via [Software Collections](https://www.softwarecollections.org/).
+In these instructions, we use `g++-7` via [Software Collections](https://www.softwarecollections.org/).

 ```bash